 We have been led to believe that polyunsaturated fats and oils are good while saturated fats are bad.
 This is incorrect as can be reasoned below.

-It has been found that excess consumption of polyunsaturated oils is the cause of increase in heart disease and cancer, damage to organs like the liver, lungs etc, digestive problems, issues with the immunity system, lack of proper growth and increased weight gain.
+It has been found that excess consumption of polyunsaturated oils is the cause of the increase in heart disease and cancer, damage to organs like the liver, lungs etc, digestive problems, issues with the immunity system, lack of proper growth and increased weight gain.

 The reason for this is not difficult to see.
 The polyunsaturated fats are unstable and oxidize readily when heated in the presence of moisture and oxygen as during the process of cooking or processing.
-Oxidation creates free radicals and they react with the cell membranes, red blood cells, tissues, blood vessels, organs etc, in fact with everything in the body giving rise to various diseases and conditions like palque development in the blood vessels, tumors in organs, cancer, heart disease, etc.
+Oxidation creates free radicals and they react with the cell membranes, red blood cells, tissues, blood vessels, organs etc, in fact with everything in the body giving rise to various diseases and conditions like plaque development in the blood vessels, tumours in organs, cancer, heart disease, etc.

 As most polyunsaturated fats are in the form of Omega 6 linoleic acid with a little Omega 3 linoleic acid this creates an excess of Omega 6 and thus an imbalance in the ratio of Omega 6 to Omega 3.
-This increases risk to developing blood clots, high BP, inflammations, deficient immune response, cancer etc.
+This increases the risk of developing blood clots, high BP, inflammations, deficient immune response, cancer etc.

 Most vegetable oils in the market are deficient in Omega-3 fatty acids but are overly concentrated in the Omega-6 fatty acids upsetting the critical Omega-6 to Omega-3 ratio.

 Deficiency of Omega-3 leads to conditions like asthma, heart diseases etc. Omega-3 is needed for many cell functions and hormones' production.